 cherry preserves recipe

 Begin by selecting fresh, high-quality fruit.
 If you’re using cherries, you’ll need to pit them.
 This step is crucial for achieving the right texture.
 You can roughly chop most of the fruit while leaving some whole for variety.

-Key ingredients include granulated sugar and lemon juice.
+Key ingredients include granulated sugar & lemon juice.
 Sugar enhances the sweetness, while lemon juice activates the natural pectin in the fruit.
 This combination ensures a perfect consistency without the need for additives.

-• Pit and chop the fruit to achieve a balanced texture.
+- Pit & chop the fruit to achieve a balanced texture.

-• Combine sugar and lemon juice to activate natural pectin.
+- Combine sugar & lemon juice to activate natural pectin.

-• Invest in essential tools like a non-reactive pot and candy thermometer.
+- Invest in essential tools like a non-reactive pot & c&y thermometer.

 Step-by-Step Process for Perfect Preserves

-Start by combining your fruit with sugar and lemon juice.
+Start by combining your fruit with sugar & lemon juice.
 Let the mixture sit for at least an hour.
-This process, called maceration, allows the fruit to release its natural juices and flavors.
+This process, called maceration, allows the fruit to release its natural juices & flavors.
 It’s a crucial step for achieving a rich, balanced taste.

 Once macerated, transfer the mixture to a large, non-reactive pot.
 Bring it to a boil over medium heat, stirring frequently to prevent scorching.
-Use a candy thermometer to monitor the temperature.
-The mixture should reach 220°F to activate the natural pectin and achieve the right thickness.
+Use a c&y thermometer to monitor the temperature.
+The mixture should reach 220°F to activate the natural pectin & achieve the right thickness.

+cherry preserves recipe